 Let's be totally clear about these comparisons.
 The Flow Hive folks will quite reasonably claim it's not a fair comparison.
 With the Flow Hive, you are paying for a new technology with some very impressive design factors (you are also paying for some pretty awesome marketing!).
 More importantly, you don't need harvesting equipment - the Flow Hive IS the harvesting equipment.

 With a regular Langstroth hive, there are various ways you can harvest your honey.
-These range from a rather low cost to very expensive.
 So those would need to be factored in to drive a true comparison.

 The inventors of the Flow Hive have created something very impressive.
 We can’t fault anyone for developing something revolutionary, to solve a problem.
 It is clear that the product has spawned an interest in folks who would otherwise have been unaware or have no interest in beekeeping.
 If this results in a curious beekeeper, eager to learn and ready to form his or her opinions, through education, then this is the proverbial good thing.

-To be an effective and educated beekeeper, you need to be learning from your bees constantly.
+To be an effective and educated beekeeper, you need to learn from your bees on an ongoing basis.
 That means gaining knowledge from each and every inspection.
 The time when you start out is not the best time to create a technological barrier to that knowledge.

 We also don't totally dismiss the Flow Hive.
-If you are really set on looking into this and your pockets are deep enough, the availability of the Flow Super, installable in a regular Langstroth box (with modification), gives you a way to check it out without compromising your whole beekeeping education up front.
+If you are really set on looking into this and your pockets are deep enough, the availability of the Flow Super, installable in a regular Langstroth box, gives you a way to check it out without compromising your whole beekeeping education up front.

 A Classic 3 Flow Frame, for example, allows you to replace some - but not all - of the frames in a traditional Langstroth, albeit with some modification to the box being necessary.
-For those with deep pockets and a real curiosity about Flow Hive, this might be a reasonable small step that balances the attraction of "turn-a-key" honey with the need to understand what is happening in each box.
+For those with deep pockets and a real curiosity about Flow Hive, this might be a reasonable small step, balancing the attraction of "turn-a-key" honey with the need to understand what is happening in each box.

 And if quick honey is all important to you - just drop by the supermarket.